awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-logging.md

 aws logs get-log-events --log-group-name /aws/lambda/my-function --log-stream-name=file://out --limit 5
 ```

 The script uses `sed` to remove quotes from the output file, and sleeps for 15 seconds to allow time for the logs to be available\.
-The output includes the response from Lambda, and the output from the `get-log-events` command\.
+The output includes the response from Lambda and the output from the `get-log-events` command\.

 ```
 $ ./get-log.sh